Awallace3/d4_dimers/README.md

   results.

 ## Installation
+1. `git clone --recursive git@github.com:Awallace3/d4_dimers`
-1. Recommended installation is to create a conda environment using the `environment.yml` file provided.
+2. Recommended installation is to create a conda environment using the `environment.yml` file provided.
 ```bash
 conda env create -f env.yml
 ```
+3. Install CPP dispersion module `pip install -e ./src/dispersion`.
+If you only care about plotting results, you can stop here.
-2. (Optional) The DFTD4 binary must be compiled from [this forked repository](https://github.com/Awallace3/dftd4) to acquire C6's and pass the pytests.
+4. (Only for `main.py`) The DFTD4 binary must be compiled from [this forked repository](https://github.com/Awallace3/dftd4) to acquire C6's and pass the pytests.